seanwangtech/rl-wukong-casual-experiments/ppo/gym-games-test/pong-20250111-3/ReadMe.md

 ClearRL always collect fixed number of steps, regardless if episode is completed or not.
 So in each policy update iteration, the number mini-batch is always the same.

-# other way to implement stablility
+# other way to improve stablility

 - Reduce the learning rate or learning rate anneal.
 - clip on the value loss
 - nn.utils.clip_grad_norm_(self.model.parameters(), self.max_grad_norm) to limit max norm of grad before optimize
 - L1/L2 regularization
+- multiple envs run in paralellel and train with fixed steps, e.g every 256 step and 8 envs.
+In this case, game play update policys every 256 step, for a 3000 episode, the policy updated almost 12 times, which act as averaged by 12 and give more stable output compared with large number stpes.